Indian Activity Lead Name:

 UK Activity Lead Organisation:

-The India-UK Water Centre is convening a workshop on Integrating precipitation forecasts and climate predictions with basin-scale hydrological modelling in the Himalayas to be held over three days at Wildlife Institute of India, Dehradun, India on the 2nd – 4th May 2018.
+An India-UK Water Centre workshop on Integrating precipitation forecasts and climate predictions with basin-scale hydrological modelling in the Himalayas was held over three days at Wildlife Institute of India, Dehradun, India on the 2nd – 4th May 2018.

 The Himalayan region and downstream areas are strongly affected by hydrological variability.
 Hydrological forecasts for the Himalayas for days to seasons ahead can benefit stakeholders such as dam operators, farmers, industry, and water management boards in planning their day-to-day activities, while long-term projections help adapting to climate change.
 They are also crucial to mitigate against risks associated with floods and droughts.